-Every time it rains, I crave for samosa accompanied by a strong Indian tea.
-It’s not raining here and I don’t need an excuse to enjoy some yummy samosas
+Every time it rains, I crave for samosa accompanied by a strong Indian tea but It’s not raining here and I don’t need an excuse to enjoy yummy baked aloo samosa 🙂

 There are many versions of samosa, it can be vegetarian, none vegetarian, and it can also be sweet.